 Connect the controller to the PC using a standard Ethernet patch cable with RJ45 connectors.
-If you know the IP address of the controller, you can set up iTools with this known address (refer to "Connecting to EPC2000 using iTools" on page 239).
-If you do not know the IP address of the controller, you should use the Auto Discovery feature (refer to "Bonjour" on page 235).
+If you know the IP address of the controller, you can set up iTools with this known address (refer to "Connecting to EPC2000 using iTools" on page 233).

+If you do not know the IP address of the controller, see "Default IP address, details and Password" on page 57 and for some versions you could use the Auto Discovery feature (refer to "Bonjour" on page 229).